-A summary of the assets owned and their replacement cost is given in the Asset Management Strategy - See appendix 1.
+A summary of the assets owned and their replacement cost is given in Appendix 1.

-Conditions for buildings and facilities are categorised based on the Service Index as shown in Table 6.
+Conditions for buildings and facilities are categorised based on the Service Index as shown in Table 7.

-Table 6: Condition Ratings
+Table 7: Condition Ratings

 Service Index Condition Description Life Consumed (%) 0 New or near new <10 1 Very Good-No work required >10 to 28 2 Good Condition-Normal Maintenance only >28 to 46 3 Fair (Average Condition)-Some work required >46 to 68 4 Poor Condition-Renewal required within one year >68 to 89 5 Very Poor (Critical Condition)-urgent renewal required >89 to 99 6 End of Life 100